California · A Weekend Guide

 activity

-A world-class art museum with an architectural masterpiece building, commanding city views, and free general admission.
+Architectural masterpiece housing world-class art collections with sweeping views of the city and free general admission.

 No. 03